I need IT Support – Where do I start?

 The possibility of these internal issues needs to be considered in advance so that the IT service provider isn't portrayed negatively from the start and used as a scapegoat.
 This could sooner or later reflect negatively on you.

 In-house IT support gets bogged down with day-to-day fixes, so a team rarely has time to work on new functionality or to migrate to new systems.
 Having an IT roadmap sets the course for a new business strategy by helping you visualise your priorities, your costs, your project owners, and your timeline.
 The transition to an outsourcing venture is just the type of goal that needs a systematic and holistic approach to project management, so an IT roadmap that every stakeholder can adhere to is a must.

 Based on the offers you were made, the amount of business you can expect to do with this company in the future, and the resources available to you, you should have an idea of how much outsourcing will cost, contingency included.
 Of course, you also need to keep opportunity cost at the back of your mind as you proceed, always keeping an eye on your other options.

 It goes without saying that you should know the ins and outs of your company's technological aspects before you bring an outsider on board.
 This will save time and resources on both sides as the transition takes place.
 There's no better way to bring yourself up-to-speed with the finer points of the business than a formal technical review.

-Based in Dublin, IT Force is a leading IT services supplier.
+IT Force is a leading IT Support Company in Dublin.
 The company provides solutions from general services management to outsourcing, virtualisation and cloud computing to businesses in the Irish capital and beyond.
-If you’re in the Dublin area and would like to find out more about this, contact IT Force, at 01 5546000 or by sending us an email to email@example.com
+If you’re in the Dublin area and would like to find out more about this, contact IT Force, at 01 5546000 or by sending us an email to firstname.lastname@example.org